bilalcanustabas/SKY-trendyol-hackathon-2025-kaggle-solution/README.md

   *(Defaults were strong given feature richness.)*

 **Why YetiRank?** Strong session-wise pairwise ordering without manual pair mining; handles mixed numeric/categorical features gracefully.
+**Is there a better alternative than YetiRank?** Actually YetiRankPairwise gives slightly better results but training time triples because of that we choose YetiRank to try more experiments.

 ---